gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-geometry-lathe.md

 In the diagram above you can choose a number of points.
 If the curve is sharp you'd want more points.
 If the curve is nearly a straight line though you'd probably want less points.
-One solution which is to check how curvy a curve is.
+One solution is to check how curvy a curve is.
 If it's too curvy then split it into 2 curves.